Local Area Attractions Near Austin East KOA Holiday

 Thinkery

-Thinkery is Austin's home for budding scientists — a place where science and play go hand in hand.
+Thinkery is Austin's home for budding scientists — where science and play go hand in hand.
 Exhibits such as Spark Shop, Light Lab and Innovators' Workshop are sure to excite your child's imagination.
 The museum's target audience is newborns through 11 years of age, but all ages will enjoy the interactive displays.

 1830 Simond Ave